(e.g.)iframe>

 Two brothers are about to receive their first lesson in the culinary arts.
 Discover how the Floor Chefs earned their name.

 A young girl needs new shoes.
-She falls in love with a shiny black pair of patent leather shoes.
+She falls in love with a pair of beautiful shiny black patent leather shoes with lovely accent bows.
 Find out if she gets the shoes she desires.

-"The Recital," tells the story about a child's introduction to the violin and his journey to the performance stage, ultimately setting in motion his destiny as a professional violinist, composer, and teacher.
 This is, "The Jonathan Levingston Story."
+"The Recital," tells the story of a child's introduction to the violin and his journey to the performance stage, ultimately setting in motion his destiny as a professional violinist, composer, and teacher.
 Follow Jonathan on social media platforms.

-"The Reader" is a resource book for "READ."
+"The Reader" is a curriculum resource book that supports "READ."
 It is a compilation of short stories written in a scaffolding style.
 The first story begins with three-letter words and increases in difficulty with each story.
 The words in the word preparation tables of each story are symbolized as they are perceived by the natural ear.

-"READ," is a phenetic teaching program that assists parents in teaching their children to read.
-It incorporates math concepts, teaching tips, and more.
-It is written in a scaffolding style and is designed to teach children while on the go.
+"READ," is a curriculum program that assists parents in teaching their children to read.
+It incorporates math concepts, journal writing, sight words, teaching tips, and more.
+It is a phonetic tool written in a scaffolding style and is designed to be taught while on the go.
 Give your child the greatest gift a child can receive.
 Teach your child to read before entering the traditional classroom.

 On a beautiful Midwestern summer day, two siblings embark on a trail bike ride.
 An unforeseen event leads to an unfortunate outcome.
 Three weeks later, they embark on a second trail ride which reveals an outcome of mystery and unimaginable wonder.
 Explore this wonderful true story of mystery and intrigue.